davidbelaga/ruby-poo/README.md

 ## A FAIRE: Le Processus POO (10 minutes / 0:10)
 We've talked quite a bit about object oriented programming as a paradigm, but we haven't talked much about how to break a problem down into object components.

-Example: Monopoly
+### Example: Monopoly
-"Monopoly is a game where players try to accumulate wealth through property ownership and money"
+""Monopoly is a game where players try to accumulate wealth through property ownership and money""

 Game Board
 Players